obfusk/srvbak/README.md

 []: }}}1

-# TODO: TEST!!!
+## TODO

+  * test!
+  * remote sync!

 ## Description
 []: {{{1

   srvbak - server backup (cron job)

-  srvbak backups configuration files (using baktogit [2]), data, and databases (currently mongodb and postgresql).
+  srvbak backups/dumps configuration files (using baktogit [2]), data, and databases (currently mongodb and postgresql); it keeps a specified number of older backups, removing obsolete ones.

   See \*.sample for examples.